 Once you sign up, you’re greeted with a simple quiz builder that anyone can use.
 If you can create an account on Facebook – you can create a quiz on YouEngage, it’s that simple.
 You can create quizzes from scratch if you’re confident or you can pick an existing template if you want to get started quickly.

 You can add different types of questions to engage your students and gauge learner progress.
 Drop down, multiple-choice questions, open clause quiz question, you have it all.
 On top of all that, you can tweak the design to make it modern and appealing to the “cool kids” instead of the bland look of Google Forms or some other competitors for online tests.
-You can add different background images and tinker around with other formatting too.
+You can add different background images or blur background, and tinker around with other formatting too.